-6 Causes of Baldness in Men
+6 Causes of Hair Loss in Men

 By Cynthia Osterman Kenworthy

 The stats around hair loss in men are stark: up to 40 percent of men in their thirties experience hereditary hair loss, and that number tops 50 percent by the age of 50.
 It can start as early as puberty, and in all, an estimated 50 million American men experience male pattern baldness, known as androgenetic alopecia to the scientists who study it.
-Genes play the biggest role, but hormones, diet and medication are also common causes among hair loss in men.
+Genes play the biggest role, but hormones, diet and medication are also common causes of hair loss in men.

 What Causes Hair Loss in Men?

 - Genetics: Your family history is the biggest predictor of thinning hair, especially typical male pattern baldness.
 That means if other men in your family have had hair loss, you are more likely to as well.
-The conventional wisdom that its best predicted by your mother’s side of the family.?
-Not backed up by the latest scientific research.

 - Medical Conditions: Male pattern baldness has also been associated with medical conditions like heart disease, high blood pressure, enlarged prostates, diabetes and obesity.